tigressine/rice/README.md

 # scripts
-A collection of shell scripts.
+A collection of shell scripts I've written.
+Most aren't currently working because shell scripting is such a brutal way to code.
-The one for League of Legends mostly works ;)